influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 ##### Replay

 The Kapacitor client application can record data streams and batches for testing tasks before they are enabled.
-This table contains one key, which declared the path to the directory where the replay files are to be stored.
+This table contains one key, which declares the path to the directory where the replay files are to be stored.

 **Example 5 &ndash; The Replay grouping**